 Why, exactly, does the AOC Agon AG273QXP run at 170Hz refresh?
 Is it a cynical marketing move designed to give AOC’s latest gaming panel a superficial edge over the usual 165Hz suspects?
 Is there some specific technical reason for the extra 5Hz?

-One thing is for sure; there’s absolutely no chance of spotting the difference between 165Hz and 170Hz in-game.
+One thing is for sure; there’s no chance of spotting the difference between 165Hz and 170Hz in-game.
 It’s hard enough to pick 165Hz from 144Hz or even 240Hz reliably.
 An extra 5Hz?
 No chance.

-It’s a pity to be distracted by such trivia because the AOC Agon AG273QXP actually has loads going for it.
-That 170Hz panel is a 1440p IPS item, making it something of a goldilocks model for modern gaming.
+It’s a pity to be distracted by such trivia because the AOC Agon AG273QXP has loads going for it.
+That 170Hz panel is a 1440p IPS item, making it a goldilocks model for modern gaming.
 Not too many pixels.
 Not too few.
 But just the right balance between visual detail and frame rate.

-To that, you can add extras like adaptive sync support in the form of AMD FreeSync Premium Pro and Nvidia G-Sync Compatibility, plus VESA DisplayHDR 400 certification.
+You can add extras like adaptive sync support in the form of AMD FreeSync Premium Pro and Nvidia G-Sync Compatibility, plus VESA DisplayHDR 400 certification.
 Rounding it all out is a claimed response time of 1ms.

 CyberPunk 2077 looks glorious, that’s for sure.
 The Agon sports a pretty decent HDR implementation, too.
 At least it does for an HDR 400 panel that lacks local dimming.
 Like any other HDR 400 screen, it’s not a true HDR experience.
 But this is still a great high refresh rate monitor.